ait-energy/matsim-model-vienna/README.md

 For calibration we used cadyts and data from ~180 car traffic counters spread over the whole simulation area.

+This plot shows the modal split for all inhabitants of the City of Vienna, i.e. excluding agents with a home location in Lower Austria.

 ![Modal split of the calibrated models](modal_split.svg)